 - During the wet season Gunlom Falls may not be accessible and during this time we will visit the Yurmikmik region (either Motor Car Falls or Boulder Creek)

-- Camping/dorm customers will spend 12 nights in dorm, 3 nights camping in swags only, 2 nights in permanent safari tents and 2 nights in swags and pop-up tents.
+- Camping/dorm customers will spend 12 nights in a multi-share dorm, 3 nights camping in swags only, 2 nights in permanent safari tents and 2 nights in swags and pop-up tents.
 Camping/twin/double/single customers will spend 12 nights in a private room (7 nights private facilities, 5 nights shared facilities), 4 nights camping in swags and dome tents and 3 nights in a permanent safari tent (shared facilities)

 - Single passengers will share a tent with another passenger of the same gender on the last four camping nights.

-- Twin/double/single passengers will need to pay a $30 payment for sleeping bag hire directly to their guide on departure from Alice Springs.
+- Twin/double/single passengers will need to pay a $30 payment for sleeping bag to hire directly to their guide on departure from Alice Springs.
 Dorm customers will be required to pay the fee to their guide in Adelaide.
 Passengers are permitted to bring their own sleeping bags.
 Please specify this at time of booking.